SophieSjoberg/ca-prepcourse-3/tdd/fizz-buzz_1.md

 ####Conditions
 Return:
-* “fizz” if the number is dividable by 3
+* “fizz” if the number is divisible by 3
-* “buzz” if the number is dividable by 5
+* “buzz” if the number is divisible by 5
-* “fizzbuzz” if the number is dividable by 15
+* “fizzbuzz” if the number is divisible by 15
 * the same number if no other requirement is fulfilled

 #### Sample output